alecrios/evaluator.js/README.md

-# evaluator.js
+# Evaluator

-Evaluator is built for evaluating mathematical expressions.
+Evaluator is a small, zero-dependency library for evaluating mathematical expressions.
 Given an expression written in infix notation, Evaluator will parse the string, convert the expression to postfix notation, then resolve the result.
 All major operators and constants are supported.

 Example: the expression `6 + (8 / 4) ^ 2 + pi` will yield `13.14159265`.